etcyl/rpi_dashboard/README.md

 Check your firewall settings on Windows if you cannot access the Flask app from another device on the network.

 ## Create an executable
 Before creating the executable, make sure all required Python packages are installed.
+Windows 11 users can try running the executable in the GitHub [here](https://github.com/etcyl/rpi_dashboard/blob/main/windows_exe/app.exe).
 You can install them using pip and the provided requirements.txt file:

     pip install -r requirements.txt